eriixon/fb-bot-test/README.md

 # Messenger Platform Sample -- node.js

-This project is an example server for Messenger Platform built in Node.js based on https://github.com/remixz/messenger-bot Also you can find working example at https://testbottow.herokuapp.com/
+This project is an example server for Messenger Platform built in Node.js based on https://github.com/remixz/messenger-bot

 ## "Send to Messenger" and "Message Us" Plugin